Pearson-Higher-Ed/alerts/README.contribute.md

     npm install
     npm run dev

-Navigate to **localhost:8081/demo** - the bundle is served in memory, which is why you may not see the file in /build.
+Navigate to: **localhost:8081/demo**

+#### Where are the files being served from?

+Webpack serves your component in memory when you 'npm run dev'.
+No physical files are written.
+When the component is built using 'npm run build', physical files are written to /build.

-Hot module replacement is activated in the webpack dev server; saved changes to src are automatically reloaded in the browser.
+Additionally, hot module replacement is activated in the webpack dev server; saved changes to /src are automatically reloaded in the browser.

 ### Build

-Build the bundle manually at any time.
+Build the bundle(s) manually at any time, and minify all JavaScript for production:

     npm run build